GAEgeler/fleisch_R/README.md

 # consumption of animal based products in Switzerland

-An overview of different Swiss meat and mild sources
+An overview of different Swiss meat and milk sources

+Sources taken into account:

+* menuCH
+* Proviande Fleischkonsum
+* ...